camunda/camunda-docs-manual/content/reference/rest/message/post-message.md

 # Result

 This method returns no content if the property `resultEnabled` is set to <code>false</code>, which is the default value.
-Otherwise a JSON array of the message correlation results will be returned.
+Otherwise, a JSON array of the message correlation results will be returned.
 Each message correlation result has the following properties:

 <table class="table table-striped">
   <tr>